Skip to content

 print('After reversing the list:', l)

-# Get number of list elements
+# Getting the number of elements in the list

-print('Number of list elements:', len(l))
+print('Number of elements in the list:', len(l))

-# Sort
+# Sorting

 l = [4, 3, 6, 2, 7, 1]